Research Overview

 Biology of Hair Cell Death

-This research program focuses on the mechanisms of hair cell death in the inner ear.
 Death of sensory hair cells is the underlying cause of the majority of hearing losses and balance disorders.
-Hair cells die in response to a number of insults, including aging, noise trauma, and exposure to certain therapeutic drugs (including aminoglycoside antibiotics and the anti-cancer drug cis-platin).
-We now understand that hair cell death in response to most (or all) of these signals is an active process.
-That is, the cell actually commits "cell suicide" (also called "apoptosis") by making or activating proteins that will destroy it.
-These proteins include survival factors, anti- and pro-apoptotic members of the bcl-2 family, and a group of cell-death proteases called caspases.
-The goals of this work are to understand the cascade of cellular and molecular events involved in determining if challenged hair cells survive or die, and eventually to design therapies aimed at preventing hair cell death.
+This research program focuses on the mechanisms of hair cell death and on the discovery of genes and drugs that protect hair cells.
+Hair cells die in response to a number of insults, including aging, noise trauma, and exposure to certain therapeutic drugs (including aminoglycoside antibiotics and the anti-cancer drug cisplatin).
+We now understand that hair cell death in response to most (or all) of these signals is an active process that is modulated by genetic activity and modulation of metabolic regulatory pathways in the hair cells and surrounding tissues.
+The goals of our work are to understand the cascade of cellular and molecular events involved in determining if challenged hair cells survive or die, and to design therapeutic drugs aimed at preventing hair cell death.

 Ontogeny of the Vertebrate Sensory Processes